 The teaching is based on Christian principles and values, encouraging each child to have respect for themselves, each other and the environment around them.
 Our policy reflects the traditions and beliefs of a multicultural society within a Christian culture.
 It will include common themes of world religions, which help children to become aware of the hopes, fears and aspirations we all share.
 It is in accordance with Warwickshire’s Agreed Syllabus for Religious Education and encompasses all aspects of equal opportunities.

 Our assemblies are of a broadly Christian character but not distinctive of any one denomination.
-We have members of three local churches visiting School each half term to lead an assembly.
+We have members of local churches who visit to lead assemblies.
 Parents may exercise their right to withdraw their child from R.E. and collective worship after consultation with the Headteacher.